Ainasas/Projetos-freecodecamp/README.md

 # Projects/Projetos-freecodecamp

-Projects to train my C skills.
+Projects to train my Python skills.
 I've created several games and small programs without the help of tutorials to test my abilities.
 The list of ideas I followed from freeCodeCamp is:
 1 - Guess the number
 2 - Word counter
 3 - Acronym generator